Zephinax/react-picture-selector/README.md

 Errors during upload or deletion are handled by the `errorHandler` utility.
 If an error occurs:

 - The error message is displayed below the component.
+- In test mode, errors are logged with a "🧪 Test Mode" prefix for clarity.
 - If an upload or deletion is canceled (via AbortController), a cancellation message is logged.

 ## Example